Dermatitis

 Moisturize, Moisturize, Moisturize

 Healthy skin is a natural barrier between you and outside irritants.
-Lock in moisture to reduce dry, flaky skin, itching, and irritation.
+To reduce dry, flaky skin, itching, and irritation, lock in moisture.
 Look for fragrance-free and hypoallergenic moisturizers or emollients.
 Refined or raw coconut oil is a natural moisturizer that works well.
-Apply products right after showering or bathing to lock in moisture.
+Apply products right after showering or bathing.
+If you are worried about interactions or further irritation to sensitive skin, try using Vaseline petroleum jelly, baby oil, or mineral oil to moisturize your skin.
+These products are not absorbed into the skin (inert) and are excellent at locking in moisture.

 Oatmeal Baths